nathanpc/tdo/README.md

 # tdo

-The easiest and geekiest way to manager your TODOs.
+The easiest and geekiest way to manage your TODOs.